avihuxp/FlockingSimulation/README.md

 This project is a work-in-progress implementation of a flocking simulation of agents using Java and Processing.
 The goal of this project is to explore and experiment with different flocking behaviors and to create visually interesting and dynamic simulations.

-The project currently includes collision detection with both Euclidean distance measurements and with a quadtree data structure that I implemented.
+The project currently includes collision detection with both Euclidean distance measurements and with a quadtree data structure that I implemented, As well as the additon of obstacles for the vehicles to avoid.
 As a work-in-progress project, there may be bugs and incomplete features, but I welcome feedback and contributions from others interested in exploring flocking
 simulations.

 ## Table of context